drvinceknight/testing_for_ZD/response/main.md

 # Response to reviewers

+We would like to thank both reviewers for their comments on the manscript.

+We attach a point by point response to each of their points, and in the case of reviewer 1 a point by point response to each of the points raised by the editor for a previous review.

+We also include a marked up document showing the changes since our original submission to PLOS One.
+Although we not that this was done prior to changing the style of the manuscript to match the style of PLOS One: this is to simplify how the marked up document looks.
+Note that this marked up document does not include changes to any of the mathematical equations.

 ## Reviewer 1

 > I reviewed this manuscript in another journal before and finally gave "Accept" in their revision 1.